If you’re a dad, you might ask yourself questions like these on a daily basis:

 As a gym owner, I scrambled to keep our business alive by transitioning into the virtual world of fitness training.

-Daily, our members started to dwindle, as memberships were being cancelled or put on hold, understandably, due to the uncertainty of the pandemic.
+Daily, our members started to dwindle, as memberships were being canceled or put on hold, understandably, due to the uncertainty of the pandemic.

 With my family’s income shrinking and the gym community slowly fading away, we closed our doors for good on May 7th, 2020.
 As challenging as all those days and weeks were leading up to the shut down, there was one thing kept me scrapping for survival...Physical Culture.